iturner72/book-notes/the_network_state.md

 weaponized history, history as opposition research.
 You simply can't win an argument against such people on pure logic alone; you need facts, so you need history.
-* 24 We denote the exponential improvemet in transistor density over the postwar period by Moore's law.
+* 24 We denote the exponential improvement in transistor density over the postwar period by Moore's law.
 We describe the exponential *decline* in pharmaceutical R&D efficiency during the same period as Eroom's law -- as Moore's law in reverse.
 That is, over the last several decades, the FDA somehow